nortjo15/CapstoneAllocationManagementSystem-CAMS-/groupLogic.md

 - All students mutually preference each other
 - Group size <= project capacity
 - All students have the same set of project preferences, order may differ
-- All students overlap on their top 3 probjects, order may differ
+- All students overlap on their top 3 projects, order may differ
 - Meets strong group criteria but has_anti_preference = True

 ## Weak Group